WebinarJam vs Zoom: Which is Better? (2023 Comparison)

 As for Webinarjam, the pricing is,

-Which is cheaper?
-Let’s say, you want to host webinars with 5000 people.
-Webinarjam costs $999/year while Zoom costs a whopping $24,900/year.
+Let’s say, you want to host webinars with 5,000 people.
+Webinarjam costs about $4,500/year while the Zoom webinar license costs a whopping $24,900/year.
 Of course, if you plan to have regular video conferencing among the 5000 attendees, Zoom may be a good choice.

-Overall, Webinarjam is by far the cheapest and most comprehensive tool for webinars, especially if you want to scale cost-effectively.
+Overall, Webinarjam is by far the cheapest and most comprehensive webinar tool, especially if you want to scale cost-effectively.

 If you’re looking to have a tool that combines video conferencing meetings and webinars, Zoom is a good choice.